Tanmay8275987417/Deep-Learning-Iris-Dataset-classification-using-ANN/README.md

 The Last column is containing the Classes - **['setosa' 'versicolor' 'virginica']**

 **Classes are - [ 0 , 1 , 2 ] instead of ['setosa' 'versicolor' 'virginica'].**

+Here  I have build sequential model of *Artificial Neural Network*